House of Lords departments

-The Gentleman Usher of the Black Rod (or Black Rod for short) and his office are responsible for controlling access to and maintaining order within the House and its precincts.
-He is responsible for delivery of security, working with the Parliamentary Security Director and the Serjeant at Arms in the House of Commons.
-Black Rod also has important state and royal ceremonial duties.
-The current Black Rod is Lieutenant-General David Leakey.
+The Lady or Gentleman Usher of the Black Rod (or Black Rod for short) is responsible for controlling access to and maintaining order within the House and its precincts.
+Black Rod has important state and royal ceremonial duties.
+The current Black Rod is Sarah Clarke.

 House of Lords select committees investigate public policy, proposed laws and government activity.
 The Committee Office provides the House of Lords select committees with procedural and legal advice and administrative support.